enghwa/MultiRegion-Serverless-Workshop/3_Route53/README.md

 ## Completion

-Congratulations you have configured a multi-region API and set up a a healthcheck-based failover using Route53.
-In the next module we will intentionally break the primary region and verify that our failover to the second works.
+Congratulations you have configured a multi-region API and set up a healthcheck-based Weighted routing policy using Route53.
+In the next module we will intentionally break the primary region (Ireland) and verify that the second region (Singapore) works.

 Module 4: [Test failover](../4_Testing/README.md)